Every Woman's Marathon

-Every Woman's Marathon (EWM) is an annual marathon that took place in Savannah, Georgia in the United States in 2024.
+Every Woman's Marathon (EWM) is an annual marathon with its first event taking place in Savannah, Georgia in the United States in 2024.
+Each year, it moves to a new city.
 It is significant because it was designed to be a female-centric marathon on a "for women, by women" model.
 The race's advisory board includes Kathrine Switzer, Deena Kastor, and Desiree Linden.

 Despite its name, men and non-binary runners are welcome to and have competed in EWM.